 There is a large selection of modules available across the university, both discipline-specific modules to broaden and deepen your knowledge of your discipline and research skills modules to provide advanced training in relevant research methodologies.

-All modules will be selected in consultation with your Principal Supervisor.
+All modules will be selected in consultation with your Principal Supervisor and Research Studies Panel.
 Please talk to your School or Graduate School about what the requirements are for you.